ansys/pyturbogrid/doc/source/getting_started/index.rst

 Getting started
 ===============

-PyTurboGrid provides Pythonic access to Ansys TurboGrid.
+PyTurboGrid provides access to Ansys TurboGrid from a Python environment.

-To run PyTurboGrid, you must have a licensed copy of TurboGrid 2023 R2 installed locally.
+To run PyTurboGrid, you must have a licensed local installation of Ansys TurboGrid from Release 2023 R2.

 .. include:: ../../../README.rst
   :start-after: inclusion-marker-do-not-remove